Patch for one.image.resize to resize image

 #10 Updated by Vladislav Gorbunov over 5 years ago

 I myself understood.
 Files with patches for resize image from command line (with oneimage) is in attachment.
 In datastore must be the script "resize" that do image resizing in datastore or return 0 exit code.
 Simon's path for OpenNebula 4.2 worked for OpenNebula 4.4.

-#24 Updated by Stefan Kooman almost 4 years ago
+#24 Updated by Stefan Kooman about 4 years ago

 When resizing RAW images and or LVM backed virtual machines the following virsh command allows to update the new disk size to the live running VM: